MWSandbox/docs/certifications/AZ-700-notes.md

   - Autoscaling options for the Gateway itself
   - Supports public/private or both IP configs for Frontend
   - Supports other services in addition to azure VMs (compared to Load Balancer): App Services, IP addresses, FQDNs
+  - Each backend pool needs its own listener and routing rules
   - Routing rules:
     - HTTP/HTTPS traffic only
     - Multi-site to register more web applications on the same port (e.g. with different FQDNs)